Elizabeth A. T. Smith: Biography

 Besides her exhibition catalogues, Smith's writings have appeared in such publications as Do-ho Suh: Drawings; Chicago Makes Modern; Buckminster Fuller: Starting with the Universe; Design Cities 1851–2008; Birth of the Cool; and the 54th Carnegie International.
 She is the author of Techno Architecture (2000) and books on the Los Angeles Case Study Houses (2002/2006).
 Her essay "Redefining a Practice: Helen Frankenthaler and Painting in the Early 1960s" appeared in the catalogue Helen Frankenthaler: Composing with Color, 1962–1963, co-published by Gagosian Gallery and Rizzoli International Publications in 2014.
 Her essay on Helen Frankenthaler's use of color was published in a special issue on color in the journal PUBLIC, in October 2015, her text on five sculptors of the 1950s appears in the book "Revolution in the making: Abstract Sculpture by Women 1947–2016," and she is the lead essayist in the 2021 book Catherine Opie, published by Phaidon Press.

 Smith received her B.A. from Barnard College and her M.A. in Art History at Columbia University in New York City.
-She was adjunct professor in the Public Art Studies program of the School of Fine Arts at the University of Southern California in Los Angeles and at the School of the Art Institute of Chicago, and currently serves as an adjunct professor in the Museum Term Program at Bennington College.
+She was adjunct professor in the Public Art Studies program of the School of Fine Arts at the University of Southern California in Los Angeles and at the School of the Art Institute of Chicago, and served as an adjunct professor in the Museum Term Program at Bennington College.
 She has received awards and honors from the Getty Foundation, the International Association of Art Critics, the Chicago Tribune, and others.
 Smith served a six-year term on the Board of Trustees of the Graham Foundation for Advanced Studies in the Fine Arts in Chicago and was a 2012 Fellow of the Center for Curatorial Leadership in New York.
 In 2021 she was awarded by the government of France the insignia of Chevalier of the Ordre des Arts et des Lettres, for helping American audiences connect with French artists across decades.
 She has served as a member of the Board of Trustees of the Association of Art Museum Curators (AAMC), and ArtTable, a leadership organization for women in the arts.

 In 2004 Smith won the "Best Monographic Museum Show Nationally" award from the Art Critics Association/USA for her exhibition Lee Bontecou: A Retrospective, and her catalogue for the exhibition was described by the Museum of Contemporary Art, Chicago, as "one of the best-selling in the museum's history."